openshift/microshift/docs/README.md

-MicroShift productization and development environment documentations are managed in this repository.
+MicroShift productization and development environment documentation is managed in this repository.

 > Community documentation sources are managed at <https://github.com/redhat-et/microshift-documentation> and published on <https://microshift.io>.